Cutting extinguisher

 The use of a cutting extinguisher is a fire extinguishing technique that combines abrasive waterjet cutting with water spray extinguishing, through a single handpiece or nozzle.
 The fire-fighter approaches the fire from outside the main fire area, then uses the cutting action to drill a small hole through a door or wall.
 Switching to a water spray then allows the fire to be fought, as with a conventional fog nozzle.

 The main advantages of this system are in increased safety for the firefighter, as they remain outside the most hazardous area.
 In particular, the need for highly-dangerous smoke diving is reduced.
 The small size of the access hole also reduces any risk of flashover or backdraft.
 Flashover is reduced by avoiding the need to open up a large access hole, while backdraft is reduced by the flow of water through this small hole keeping any flow cooled and directed inwards, towards the fire.

 Secondary advantages are in gaining rapid access to the seat of the fire, directly through most construction materials and without needing to cause structural damage that may further weaken a structure.

-Cold Cut Systems Svenska AB - The coldcut Cobra cutting extinguisher
+Cobra cutting extinguisher

 The cutting extinguisher technique originates in Sweden, with Cold Cut Systems Svenska AB.
 Cold Cut Systems Svenska AB was founded in 1988.
 The origins of the company was in water jet cutting but in cooperation with Räddningsverket (today the Swedish Civil Contingencies Agency (MSB)), the coldcut Cobra cutting extinguisher was developed in the mid-1990s with the first commercial cutting extinguisher available in 2000.
 In 2008, Saab acquired a 27% stake in the company.